How does One Degree validate resources?

 The resources published on One Degree are validated in the following ways:

 - Working directly with trusted sources.
 When One Degree expands to a new region we work with trusted partners who are experts in community resources.
-For example, in the case of our LA County expansion, resource lists were gathered by County staff and providers the County works with directly.
+For example, in the case of our Los Angeles County expansion, resource lists were gathered by County staff and providers the County works with directly.
 One Degree also worked with trusted partners in Los Angeles including Dignity Health and LIFT-LA to gather their recommended and most commonly referred resources.